-When you rent a home or apartment, the electricity is usually already connected in your landlord's name and is usually one of only three only basic services (including water and natural gas) that have already been set up and it may not be necessary for you to do so.
-You will simply take over the payments and this should be in your written rental contract.
+When you rent a home or apartment, the electricity is usually already connected in your landlord's name and is one of only three basic services (including water and natural gas) that have already been set up and turned on, so it should not be necessary for you to do so.
+You will simply take over the monthly payments and this should be stipulated in your written rental contract.
 The invoice you receive each time you pay will remain in their name, as the owner of the property.

-If you should need these invoices for tax purposes, the government allows you to turn them in and deduct them even if they are not in your name because they understand it is a rental situation.
+If you need these invoices for tax purposes, the government allows you to turn them in and deduct them from your taxes, even if they are not in your name because they understand it is a rental situation.

 In every large city of Bolivia, and in most rural areas, you must be very cautious about the location where you rent, buy or build because (usually in the outskirts that have not been fully developed and urbanized yet) public works such as water, electricity, gas and phone lines may not yet be available to all properties and homes.
 Be aware of this BEFORE you rent or purchase a home or a piece of land you plan to eventually build on.
 This can be true even in places where homes have already been built and where it looks like other have these services.
 So before you rent or buy, ASK about each and every one of the utilities, if they exist and are available, and how much is the estimated monthly cost for each one.

 You can even pay it at some

 in Santa Cruz, where CRE has set up small kiosks.
 Your electtricity will be cut off if you are late paying your bills more than two months in a row.
 Electricity invoices are hand delivered to your home.
 Your payment must be made in person, as it is not possible to write a check and mail it in.